Trying to keep up with rampant device issues, constant network changes, or vendors pointing fingers instead of solving problems?

 But what is Visual BACnet Site Monitoring, and how can you use it most effectively?

 What is Visual BACnet Site Monitoring?

 Visual BACnet Site Monitoring is a powerful program that lets you track trends in your network and expose recurring issues.

 Simply pull up Visual BACnet and look at the latest Network Health Score.
 The Network Health Score — between 0–100% — gives you concrete insight into your system’s condition.
 If you’re in the green, you’re good; if you’re in the red, you’ll have some work to do.
 You can look at the Network Health Scores at the overall site, area, and monitoring node levels.

 - The site level might apply to your entire campus or many campuses combined.

 - An area level might apply to a single campus, a BMS, or a building.

-- A monitoring node applies to a specific location where you are capturing data, maybe an area of MS/TP or a particular IP chain.
+- A monitoring node applies to a specific location where you are capturing data, maybe a BMS, an MS/TP chain or a particular IP network.

 What are the different parts of Visual BACnet Site Monitoring for?